 Configure clustering pop-ups

 You can enable clustering pop-ups when you enable clustering on a point layer.
 Once enabled, clustering pop-ups are displayed with a default configuration that includes the number of features in the cluster.
 The additional information displayed in the clustering pop-ups depends on the style applied to the layer.
 For example, if the Predominant Category style is applied, the default clustering pop-up includes the value of the predominant attribute for each cluster.
 You can customize the clustering pop-ups to suit your needs.

 When you enable clustering pop-ups, pop-ups are automatically enabled for the individual features in the layer.
 Conversely, clustering pop-ups are enabled automatically when feature pop-ups are enabled.

 - Follow the steps to enable and configure clustering on the point layer.

-- In the Clustering pane, click Configure Clustering Pop-up.
+- In the Cluster Points pane, click Configure Clustering Pop-up.

 - Check the Show Pop-ups check box.